 Special Note For Media Study Majors:

-Those using the Game Studies Certificate as the required minor to accompany the Media Study major must have 6 courses from the Required Courses and Electives categories that do not overlap between the major and the certificate.
+Those using the Game Studies Certificate as the required outside concentration to accompany the Media Study major must have 6 courses from the Required Courses and Electives categories that do not overlap between the major and the certificate.
 Further, the Advanced Production course for Media Study must not be used as part of the Game Study requirements.